LewisHaley/stb-tester.com/templatematch-process.rst

 be no white pixels remaining for the match to be deemed positive.
 Our above example, even with two erode passes, does not meet this criteria, though it would if we increased it to three erode passes.

+To summarise:

++ Confirm method: which confirm method to use.
++ Confirm threshold: the leniancy for taking noise and slight variation into account, where 0.0 is no leniancy and 1.0 is complete leniancy.
++ Erode passes: how many times to erode the `absdiff_threshold.png` image.

 Confirm Threshold VS Erode Passes
 =================================